faisalahmedsifat/Course-Notes/CSE425/final_prep.md

 41. What do you mean by encapsulation?
 How can information be hided in C++?
 Explain with example.
 42. What are the uses of constructor and destructor?
 43. Write down the stck ADT in C++.
-44. What do you mean by frind function/class?
+44. What do you mean by friend function/class?
 45. What do you mean by inheritance in C++?
 46. What do you mean by abstract method/class?
 47. Differentiate between subclass and superclass.